mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas/dependency-graph.md

 - Extract dependency information from [System Catalog tables](https://www.postgresql.org/docs/8.4/catalogs.html) for the queried object
 - System Catalog Tables does not contain the dependency information of a function as functions are stored as text on the database.
 So [pglast](https://github.com/lelit/pglast) should be used to extract dependency information from the function body.
 - Build Dependency graph based on the dependency information.
-- Add Django dependency API to resources [listed in this issue](https://github.com/centerofci/mathesar/issues/398), making use of the underlying python dependency api
+- Add Django dependency API to resources [listed in this issue](https://github.com/centerofci/mathesar/issues/398), making use of the underlying python dependency API

 ### Bonus Tasks
 - UI Graph View - Using the Dependency API, create a component on the frontend to visualize the dependency graph.